Bundesliga transfers: Dortmund tried to sign Matthijs de Ligt before Juventus move | Goal.com

 "Unfortunately, when we had that difficult phase, as is often the case in professional football, we did not have the time to sort it out and to get new players in in the winter.

-"We were already in talks with some of them, and those were players were high calibre even for a club like BVB.
+"We were already in talks with some of them, and those players were of a high calibre even for a club like BVB.
 I don't know whether they would've definitely signed or not but one of them went from Ajax to Juventus for a lot of money this summer."

 Kruzen also spoke about the future of Leverkusen star Kai Havertz, who has been strongly linked with a move to several top European clubs.